Faariis/school_enrollment/README.md

   5. `/api/teachers/teacher-list`
   6. `/api/teachers/email-verify`
 - This app should support login,logout and registration of teachers and CRUD operations
-- Only super admin can register, update and delete teachers. <testing>
+- Only super admin can register, update and delete teachers. < TODO TESTING >
 - Teachers can update their profiles (todo whcih route?)
 0. `/api/`
   - This should show all routes